ThinkingBeyond/BeyondQuantum-2025/Disha Patel/README.md

 • Libraries and Dependencies

-qiskit and qiskit-aer: Used for simulating the BB84 protocol with quantum circuits and the AerSimulator backend.
+qiskit and qiskit-aer: Used for simulating the BB84 protocol with quantum circuits and the **AerSimulator backend**.

 liboqs-python: Provides the Kyber512 implementation for post-quantum key encapsulation.